 Sex in the City Two - Mom actually turned this one off saying there was not enough white wine in the world to watch it to the end.

 Robot Monster (1953) - Put a man in a gorilla suit.
 Put a diving helmet on his head.
 Watch audiences either lose interest or completely doze off.
-It was so boring Mystery Science Theater 3000 never took a shot at riffing it that I know of.
+It was so boring Mystery Science Theater 3000 never took a shot at riffing it that we know of.

 I fell asleep on the grey dog bed right after the Robot Monster attacked.

 Aeon Flux (2005) - It's futuristic.
 Like Sears was in the 70's.
 And not in a good way.
 But there IS action -watch the characters posture and argue while checking out each other's clothes.

 The Neverending Story - Thank you God.
 It Ended.

 Laserblast (1978) - Boy goes on rampage with a cereal box prize.
 The Submariners of the US Navy had elaborate methods to keep this movie off the boat where they would be stuck with it for 90 days.
 Why?
 It's not just bad, it's Cthula Rising From the Sea bad.

 American Hustle - as exciting as reading the US Tax Code